rineheaj/Krisco/README.md

 # Krisco 🐾

-A small web app created in memory of my beloved dog, Krisco.
+A small web app created in memory of our beloved dog, Krisco.

 ## About
 Krisco was more than a pet, he was family.
 This app is a tribute to his life, his joy, and the unconditional love he gave.